Team Facilitator Training 2.0

 Part 1: January 26-28, 2021

 Part 2: April 20-22, 2021

 The task of facilitating a multidisciplinary team (MDT) can be incredibly rewarding, but it is not without its challenges.
 Playing a vital role on the team, a skilled facilitator can help the MDT function smoothly and efficiently.
 From navigating conflict to ensuring the best possible services for children and families, a facilitator is often required to wear many hats.
 The Team Facilitator 2.0 training program is aimed at building capacity within the team facilitator role and supporting the facilitator in what is often an isolated position.

-Team Facilitator 2.0 is a five-month long program that is designed to meet the following objectives:
+Team Facilitator 2.0 is a three-month long program that is designed to meet the following objectives:

 - Explore the strengths and challenges of the team facilitator role

 - Build capacity and skills to assist in team facilitation

 - Understand how effective communication and relationship-building can improve team collaboration

 - Help participants create individualized plans to address specific team challenges

 - Develop a network of peers and a comprehensive set of resources that will support participants in their team facilitator roles